askkaz/docs/develop/guides/packaging.md

 ## Overview

-Publishing on the Roku Channel Store requires several core items — such as source code, images, and fonts — to be “packaged.”
+Publishing on the Roku Channel Store requires several core items — such as source code, images, and fonts — to be "packaged."
 This enables developers to securely publish channels while keeping all intellectual property safely encrypted.
 The process of “packaging a channel” uses cryptographic hardware built into Roku devices and creates an encrypted package that can be easily and securely distributed on Roku devices.

 **Sections:**